 ID No. Date of Death Name Description Inscription Condition 084 19 July 1944 Faith Beattie + baby son A slant stone headstone with black/dark grey plaque/tablet.
 The grave features a double tiered enclosure topped with a red square stone tile lid.
 A sandstone cubed vase holder is centre top of the slab.
 The stone plinth and enclosure surrounds are painted a vibrant yellow colour, overlying the natural stone tones.
 The headstone is upright and in front of the original anchor point.
 "Sacred to the Memory of Faith Beattie and baby son (Nee Thiele) Beloved wife of Frank Beattie Died July 19.1944 Aged 37 years."
 The grave marker is in fair condition, with some cracking evident on the top edge of the headstone.
 The paint is peeling/flaking off the bottom section of the marker, exposing the underlying stone.
 Paint bubbling/flaking is evident throughout the structure.
 No cracking or damage is evident on the granite plaque.
 The anchor point has a rough surface and minor damage due to the removal process.
-SECULD TO THE MEMORY OF FAITH BEATTIE AND BABYSON (NEE THIELE) BELOVED WIFE OF FRANK BEATTIE DIED JULY 19 1944 AGED 37 YEARS
+Sarred to the memory of FAITH BEATTIE and BABY SON (NEE THIELE) BED JULY 19 19 14 AGED 37 YEARS

 ID No. Date of Death Name Description Inscription Condition 113 13 October 1900 12 October 1933 Hugh Crey Gilmour Elizabeth Gilmour A stone headstone with plinth, with a plaque/tablet engraved in the style of an open paged book.
 The grave is a double devotion.
 The plinth and headstone are on opposite sides of the stone border, with debris in the immediate vicinity.
 "In Loving Memory of My dear husband Hugh Crey Gilmour Died Oct.
 13. 1900 Aged 68 years AT Rest Our dear mother Elizabeth Gilmour Died Oct.
 12. 1933 aged 86 years.
 Resting".
 The grave marker is in poor condition, with fractured stone and debris evident.
 The stone surround is partially destroyed, with sections missing entirely.
 Cracking is evident to the base of the grave marker, with debris on all sides.
 The headstone is in good condition with no cracking or damage evident.
 The grave, as defined by a stone surround, is infilled with natural material and weeds.
-Woulds Apply of the Control of the C

 ID No. Date of Death Name Description Inscription Condition 035 17 October 1880 Mary McLennan Die in socket grave marker is of an open book style and ornate stone ledger.
 The grave is located within an iron gothic style fencing.
 The open book heading is inscribed, however it is faded beyond comprehension.
 The grave marker has been removed from its original upright position, and is lain upon a bed of sand.
 "Sacred in the Memory of Mary The beloved wife of Donald Mc Lennan.
 Who departed this life at Damaresque Island Manning River on the 17 th October 1880 aged 51 years.
 My flesh and my heart failed but God is the strength of my heath and my portion forever.
 Pslam 78 and 26."
 The grave marker has been laid down at the base of the original anchor point.
 The marker is in fair condition, with some minor cracking at the base and a small area of damage atop the upper arch.
 Damage is further evident on the base, with stone missing.
-Type (A.A.S.)
-A.A.A.S.
-A.A.(188) A.A Control of the contro THE TABLE TO STATE OF THE STATE
+HULL HULL SIL